LimeChain/etherlime/doc/developer-documentation/etherlime-library-api/wrappers.md

          'Transfer Ownership');
 ```

-The contractWrapper object has also utils property that gives you the option to get easy the contract's balance.
+Тhe address of the contract can be accessed by `contractWrapper.contractAddress`.
+It has also utils property that gives you the option to get easy the contract's balance.

 ```javascript
     let balance = await contractWrapper.utils.getBalance();